jchburmester/jchburmester.github.io/_posts/2023-03-06-side-by-side.md

 <br />
 <br />

-<div align="right">we live inside our doubts and limit
+<div align="right">we live inside our doubt and limit
 <div align="right">inside a world full of sense and spirit
 <div align="right">outside our thought, outside our speech
 <div align="right">outside our reason, outside our reach